tweing/CasBda/README.md

 # CasBda
-Certificate of Advanced Studies in Big Data Analytics
+Certificate of Advanced Studies in Big Data Analytics Lucerne University of Applied Science and Arts - hslu.ch

 # TwitterClient
 This folder contains the source and for collecting tweets from Twitter API intended to be further analysed for our project work.